-Cloudera recommends that you assign all roles that require databases on the same host and install the driver on that host.
-Locating all such roles on the same host is recommended but not required.
-If you install a role, such as Activity Monitor, on one host and other roles on a separate host, you would install the JDBC driver on each host running roles that access the database.
+Cloudera recommends that you consolidate all roles that require databases on a limited number of hosts, and install the driver on those hosts.
+Locating all such roles on the same hosts is recommended but not required.
+Make sure to install the JDBC driver on each host running roles that access the database.